mbkers/ship-trajectory-prediction/README.md

 <img src="/assets/images/fig_qual_high_error_1.png" width="225"> <img src="/assets/images/fig_qual_high_error_2.png" width="225">

-In general, the model achieves satisfactory performance for common, relatively simple types of motion ([Qualitative results](#qualitative-results)); however, there are a small number of cases where the model fails to predict the true trajectory ([Qualitative results (high error examples)](#qualitative-results-(high-error-examples))).
+In general, the model achieves satisfactory performance for common, relatively simple types of motion; however, there are a small number of cases where the model fails to predict the true trajectory.
 These high error cases may be caused by incorrect data preprocessing and are under investigation.

 ## Runtime